 - If you arrive more than ten (10) minutes late for your scheduled appointment, your appointment will be canceled and you must reschedule.

 - For more information regarding in-person appointments, visit our Appointment Based In-Person Services webpage.

 I've Submitted My Application, What's Next?

 If you pass your background check your badge will be mailed to the mailing address you provided on your application.

-If you fail your background check you will be notified and advised what steps you can take to become eligible for licensure.
+If you fail your background check, you will be notified and advised on steps to become eligible for licensure.